ppebb/isp2/docs/setup.md

 3. Select isp2 from the list of available repositories and clone it.
 4. Authorize git-ecosystem to clone it.
 5. Select to open the project, and select that you trust the author.
-6. VS Code will complain about not having the .NET SDK, select no.
+6. VS Code will complain about not having the .NET SDK, select no if you are on a computer where you do not have administrator access (such as a school computer), otherwise select yes.

-## Installing .NET Sdk
+## Installing .NET SDK without administrator access
 1. Go to the .NET download page [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 2. Select Windows x64
 3. Go to downloads and extract the files.